icanalesm/linux-installation/ArchLinux/Installation-MacBookPro9.2.md

 The higher a mirror is placed in the list, the more priority it is given when downloading a package.
 It is advisable to edit the file accordingly, and move the geographically closest mirrors to the top of the list (although other criteria should be taken into account).

-This file will later be copied to the new system by `pacstrap`, so it is worth getting right.
+This file will later be copied to the new system by `pacstrap`, so it is worth getting it right.

 #### Install initial package groups